mwaskom/Psych252/WWW/tutorials/index.rst

 <http://www.rstudio.com/ide/docs/authoring/using_markdown>`_ that may be
 helpful for the course.

-Compiled by Steph Gagnon, Michael Waskom, and Lauren Howe
+Created by Steph Gagnon, Michael Waskom, and Lauren Howe

 Introduction to Statistical Computing with R